Ayesha120/Assignment/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Project Run

+Clone this project and run this command on your terminal "npm install"

 ## Code scaffolding